 If the Cashier's office is closed when you are released, you will receive public transportation token and sufficient cash for a transit transfer.
-You may return during regular business hours, with proper identification (driver's license or government issued ID), to pick up your belongings at the Cashier's office and your account balance from the Inmate Accounts office.
+You may return during regular business hours to pick up your belongings at the Cashier's office and your account balance from the Inmate Accounts office.
 You must have your personal property receipt.